What’s on the MCAT?

 • Reviewed By: Liz Flagge

-This is your content knowledge and knowledge of scientific principles.
+• Knowledge of Scientific Concepts and Principles: This is your content knowledge and knowledge of scientific principles.
 How well do you know what is being tested on the exam?

-But, What Is on the MCAT?
+What Kind of Content Is on the MCAT?

 Chemical and Physical Foundations of Biological Systems

-• 25% Basic (or “first semester”) Biochemistry
+• 25% Basic (or “First Semester”) Biochemistry

 • 5% Introductory Biology